Diversity: How Well Does Your Practice Reflect Today’s America?

 People generally like to see themselves represented.

 An ADA study showed that Black, Hispanic, and Asian dentists tend to have disproportionately higher numbers of patients from their same ethnic group.
 Now, this is not a suggestion that you rush out to hire an additional dentist from a different ethnic group.
-Whether to hire any additional dentist should always be based on a business need identified after careful analysis of your existing business, potential consumers, and other market factors.
+Remember that hiring any additional dentist should always be based on a business needs among other market factors.
 Instead, you may want to think about the make-up of the rest of your dental team.
 If one of your current team members decide to leave, you may consider hiring a replacement that better reflects either your patient base or the patients you want to attract.
 In doing so, you could find out that this simple action will lead to more new patients over time.

 Put the right recruitment and hiring practices in place.